open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 }
 ```

 When this event handler is called, we create a new todo item and add it to the array of todos.
-Because we're mutating the todos array, `LitElement` is not able to pick up that we changed something.
-We can let `LitElement` know about this by calling the `requestUpdate` which exists on any element that extends from `LitElement`.
+Now we need to trigger a re-render so that we can display the new todo item on the screen.
+We can do this by calling the `requestUpdate` method which exists on any element that extends from `LitElement`.

 When you click add, you should see the new element appear on the screen.